2026 Kentucky Senate election

 The 2026 Kentucky Senate election will be held on November 3, 2026.
-The Republican and Democratic primary elections will be held on May 19.
+The Republican and Democratic primary elections were held on May 19.
 Half of the senate (all even-numbered seats) are up for election.
 Following the 2024 election, Republicans and Democrats held 31 and seven seats, respectively.
 However, the party switch of Robin L. Webb in May 2025 increased the Republican majority to 32 seats.
-The deadline for candidates to file is January 9, 2026.
+The deadline for candidates to file was January 9, 2026.